Korro Bio (NASDAQ:KRRO) Major Shareholder Buys $2,300,881.00 in Stock

-Korro Bio, Inc. (NASDAQ:KRRO – Get Free Report) major shareholder Rick Yang bought 207,100 shares of the stock in a transaction on Tuesday, March 10th.
-The stock was purchased at an average cost of $11.11 per share, with a total value of $2,300,881.00.
+Korro Bio, Inc. (NASDAQ:KRRO – Get Free Report) major shareholder Paul Edward Walker purchased 207,100 shares of the company’s stock in a transaction dated Tuesday, March 10th.
+The stock was purchased at an average price of $11.11 per share, with a total value of $2,300,881.00.
 Following the completion of the purchase, the insider directly owned 1,297,893 shares in the company, valued at $14,419,591.23.
-This trade represents a 18.99% increase in their position.
-The purchase was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Large shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.
+The trade was a 18.99% increase in their position.
+The purchase was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Large shareholders that own 10% or more of a company’s stock are required to disclose their sales and purchases with the SEC.

-Korro Bio (NASDAQ:KRRO – Get Free Report) last posted its earnings results on Thursday, March 12th.
-The company reported ($5.32) earnings per share for the quarter.
-Korro Bio had a negative net margin of 1,199.53% and a negative return on equity of 68.87%.
-The business had revenue of $1.29 million for the quarter.
-On average, analysts predict that Korro Bio, Inc. will post -9.52 EPS for the current fiscal year.
+Korro Bio (NASDAQ:KRRO – Get Free Report) last issued its earnings results on Thursday, March 12th.
+The company reported ($5.32) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($1.93) by ($3.39).
+The firm had revenue of $1.29 million during the quarter, compared to analyst estimates of $0.43 million.
+Korro Bio had a negative return on equity of 99.63% and a negative net margin of 1,834.48%.
+On average, research analysts anticipate that Korro Bio, Inc. will post -9.52 earnings per share for the current fiscal year.

 Here are the key news stories impacting Korro Bio this week: